javadalmasi/Thumbs/README.md

 #### Alibaba-Style Image Processing

-The proxy supports Alibaba Cloud Object Storage Service (OSS) style image processing parameters through the `x-oss-process` query parameter:
+The proxy supports Alibaba Cloud Object Storage Service (OSS) style image processing parameters through the `x-oss-process` query parameter.
+All operations use the format: `x-oss-process=image/{operation},{parameters}`

+**Default Values:**
+- Format: `webp` (default output format)
+- Quality: `85` (default quality level)

 ##### Resize Operations
-- `x-oss-process=image/resize,m_fill,w_800,h_600` - Resize to 800x600 using fill mode
+- `x-oss-process=image/resize,w_800,h_600` - Resize to 800x600 while maintaining aspect ratio
-- `x-oss-process=image/resize,m_lfit,w_800,h_600` - Resize with limit fit (maintains aspect ratio, no upscale)
-- `x-oss-process=image/resize,m_mfit,w_800,h_600` - Resize with manual fit (maintains aspect ratio, allows upscale)
-- `x-oss-process=image/resize,m_pad,w_800,h_600` - Resize with padding to exact dimensions
-- `x-oss-process=image/resize,w_800` - Resize width to 800, height auto-scaled
+- `x-oss-process=image/resize,w_800` - Resize width to 800, height auto-scaled maintaining aspect ratio
-- `x-oss-process=image/resize,h_600` - Resize height to 600, width auto-scaled
+- `x-oss-process=image/resize,h_600` - Resize height to 600, width auto-scaled maintaining aspect ratio

+**Important:** Currently only width and height parameters are supported.
+Mode parameters (m_fill, m_lfit, etc.) are not implemented.

 ##### Format Conversion
+Supported formats:
 - `x-oss-process=image/format,jpg` - Convert to JPEG format
 - `x-oss-process=image/format,png` - Convert to PNG format
-- `x-oss-process=image/format,webp` - Convert to WebP format (served as JPEG in this implementation)
+- `x-oss-process=image/format,webp` - Convert to WebP format (converted to JPEG in this implementation due to Go standard library limitations)
-- `x-oss-process=image/format,avif` - Convert to AVIF format (served as JPEG in this implementation)
+- `x-oss-process=image/format,avif` - Convert to AVIF format (converted to JPEG in this implementation due to Go standard library limitations)

 ##### Quality Settings
-- `x-oss-process=image/quality,q_90` - Set output quality to 90%
+- `x-oss-process=image/quality,q_90` - Set output quality to 90% (range: 1-100)
+- `x-oss-process=image/quality,q_75` - Set output quality to 75% (range: 1-100)

 ##### Combined Operations
+Multiple operations can be combined by separating them with `/`:
+- `x-oss-process=image/resize,w_800,h_600/format,jpg` - Resize to 800x600 and convert to JPEG
+- `x-oss-process=image/format,png/quality,q_90` - Convert to PNG with 90% quality
-- `x-oss-process=image/resize,w_800,h_600/format,jpg/quality,q_85` - Resize to 800x600, convert to JPEG, set quality to 85%
+- `x-oss-process=image/resize,w_1024,h_768/format,webp/quality,q_85` - Resize to 1024x768, convert to WebP, set quality to 85%

-This allows for seamless integration with systems that already use Alibaba OSS image processing syntax.

-#### Format Support Limitations
-- JPEG: Full support for encoding and decoding
-- PNG: Full support for encoding and decoding
-- WebP: Decoding supported, encoding available as JPEG in this implementation
-- AVIF: Decoding supported, encoding available as JPEG in this implementation

-For full WebP and AVIF encoding support, external tools would need to be integrated.
+**Note:** When requesting formats that Go's standard library cannot encode (WebP, AVIF), the image will be converted to JPEG but with appropriate Content-Type headers.

+##### Processing Trigger
+Image processing is triggered when any of the following conditions are met:
+- Resize parameters are specified (both width and height > 0)
+- Quality is different from default (85)
+- Format is different from default (webp)

+If only the default format (webp) is requested without other transformations, no processing occurs and the original image is served.

+##### Examples
+- Basic resize: `x-oss-process=image/resize,w_320,h_240`
+- Format conversion: `x-oss-process=image/format,jpg`
+- Quality adjustment: `x-oss-process=image/quality,q_90`
+- Combined operations: `x-oss-process=image/resize,w_400,h_300/format,png/quality,q_75`

 #### Demos
 You can test the following endpoints with any encoded ID: